codewuren/cf-helper-cpp/README.md

 # CF-Helper

 ## Introducion
-CF-Helper is a command-line CodeForces helper that could help you do many things more easier.
+CF-Helper is a command-line tool that help you generate youer code and test them to reduce your work.

 ## Installation
 Use the command under to install cf-helper